lruepke/FEM_lecture/sphinx/source/lecture3/fem_advection.rst

     -\left(\frac{c}{2\Delta x} + \frac{k}{\Delta x^2} \right) & \frac{2k}{\Delta x^2} &  - \left( - \frac{c}{2 \Delta x} + \frac{k}{\Delta x^2} \right) \end{bmatrix} \begin{bmatrix} T_{i-1} \\ T_{i} \\ T_{i+1} \end{bmatrix}  &= 0

-The two solutions are the same - safe for a constant factor :math:`\Delta x`, which drops out because I also shows up on the RHS (if we had one)!
+The two solutions are the same - safe for a constant factor :math:`\Delta x`, which drops out because it also shows up on the RHS (if we had one)!
 This implies that FE solutions also have an intrinsinc negative diffusion component, which makes them unstable.
 A popular way to stabilize them is to use the Streamline Upwind Petrov Galerkin (SUPG) method, which modifies the weighting functions so that a little bit of numerical diffusion is added in the direction of flow.